Yhawaz/Yhawaz.github.io/README.md

 ## Intro

- Hello!
-I'm a third year undergraduate student studying Electrical Engineering and Computer Science.
+ Hello my name's Yeabsira Hawaz and I'm currently a third year undergrad at MIT studying Electrical Engineering and Computer Science.
 I'm interested in working across the hardware-software stack, digital system design, and all things low level.

  Here's my [resume](photos/resume.pdf), and feel free to reach me at [yhawaz AT mit DOT edu].